-Mantapas and pillers
+Mantapas and pillars

-Monolithic Indian rock cut architecture
+Monolithic Indian rock-cut architecture

 Base of Kalasa

-In the pillars of the Mammalapuram group, above the kumbha or melon capital ( a particular element in pillars that supports the below structure) a padma flares up to the palagai (abacus) and in varaha mandapa this flaring element is surrounded by thinnest abacus which later took the form of kalasa in Chola temples.
+In the pillars of the Mammalapuram group, above the Kumbha or melon capital ( a particular element in pillars that supports the below structure) a padma flares up to the palagai (abacus), and in Varaha mandapa, this flaring element is surrounded by thinnest abacus which later took the form of kalasa in Chola temples.

-In the facades of the walls, Buddhist chaitya motif kudus is seen (later to be adopted by the Chalukya).
+In the facades of the walls, the Buddhist chaitya motif kudus is seen (later to be adopted by the Chalukya).

 Decoration and ornamentation

 The walls and pillars of cave temples and structural temples decorated with architectural designs are seen.

 The pillars can be studied and understood as part of the three stages of development.